KSHS-Robotics-Club/FLL-2023-Docs/docs/robot/iterations.md

 The centre of gravity should be close to the centre of the robot to provide more balance.

 ## V 0.1.3
-Changed the front extension to a slope so that it can complete mission 13.
+Created a new front extension that is a slope so that it can complete mission 13.